Skip to main content

 Smart thermostats

-Smart thermostats are key to smart heating – with the potential to save you as much as 10% on energy use and bills.
+Smart thermostats are key to smart heating.
 Not to be confused with smart meters, they can offer sophisticated systems for controlling your heating across your home.

-Smart thermostats are a bit of an investment, costing around £170 - £300, once you factor in the unit and installation.
+Smart thermostats are a bit of an investment, costing around £100 - £330, once you factor in the unit and installation.
 Given the high cost of energy at the moment, though, they may very quickly be a worthwhile investment.
-Even before all the energy price rises, if you made the full 10% energy saving, the average household would have made back the cost of their smart thermostat in one to two years.
+If you made the full 10% energy saving, the average household would have made back the cost of their smart thermostat in one to two years.

 If choosing a smart thermostat, here are a few things to consider, to ensure you get the right one: